 Hip bursitis – This is a common condition due to aging, but can also happen in younger, active people due to overuse.
 Repetitive activities such as cycling and running can exacerbate hip bursitis, which is pain over the outside of the upper thigh due to inflammation.
 Bursitis can’t always be prevented if you participate in repetitive fitness, but preventing the inflammation from getting worse is important.
 Rest, maintaining a healthy weight, maintaining strength and flexibility of the hip muscles will help in the rehabilitation.

-If you’re interested in learning more about sports medicine, orthopedics, and many other men’s health topics, join us for our annual Men’s Health Fair on Saturday, June 17th.
+If you’re interested in learning more about sports medicine, orthopedics, and many other men’s health topics, join us for our annual Men’s Health Fair on Saturday, June 17, 2017.
 You’ll have the opportunity to visit with a variety of experts, and one of the event highlights is a health lecture—Sports 101: Exercise and your health—presented by Dr. Jothi Murali.
-If you sustain an injury or have an orthopedic issue, El Camino Hospital has an extensive men’s health program.
-Call 800-216-5556 or find a doctor here.
+If you sustain an injury or have an orthopedic issue, El Camino Hospital has an extensive men's health program.
+Find a doctor here.

 This article first appeared in the HealthPerks June 2017 newsletter and the Winter 2016 issue of Chinese Health Initiative Wellness eNewsletter.
 Learn more about the Chinese Health Initiative.